BlogDecoding Cannabis: What the science says about menopause and medical cannabis

 For starters, nearly 80% of participants had already used cannabis to address menopause symptoms - but (somewhat surprisingly), almost the exact same proportion (78.5%) still expressed interest in exploring new formats like medical cannabis suppositories or oils.

 That gap between use and curiosity tells us a lot.
-The women who participated in the study aren’t uninterested - they’re underserved.
+The women who participated in the study aren’t uninterested, but they are underserved.

 What's getting in the way?